-There are a number of policy and specification manuals of importance to contractors and consultants performing work for The City of Calgary.
+There are a number of policy and specification manuals that are important to contractors and consultants who perform work for The City of Calgary.

 Temporary Traffic Control Manual